ArronJablonowski/Run-DLS/README.md

 # Run-DLS
-Run-Dls is a Powershell script to help locate files containing sensitive data by analyzing file names and using RegEx to analyze file content.
+Run-DLS (Run Data Locator Script) is a Powershell script to help locate files containing sensitive data by analyzing file names and using RegEx to analyze file content.

 Run-DLS can assist in finding file continaing:
   * Passwords